How to Develop Custom Software for Assisted Living Facility or Nursing Home

-If your organization operates multiple facility units on different locations or even different cities but requires a common database of residents, staff, and finances, it is important to have all the data synched in one place and give access to the authorized personnel only.
+If your organization operates multiple facility units in different locations or even different cities but requires a common database of residents, staff, and finances, it is important to have all the data synced in one place and give access to the authorized personnel only.

 4. Competitive advantage.

 There is tough competition among facilities in attracting new residents.
 One way to stand out is by providing better care services.
 Automating repetitive routines and processes will allow your staff to have more time to care for patients.

 It may be difficult to track time and tasks if there is no controlling system in place.
 Operational chaos ensues when caregivers do not record what tasks they do and how much time they spend on them.

 Kind-hearted people that work in the communities gladly give more than is required from them.
 They rarely refuse to give assistance when somebody asks them for help.
 The residents may not realize that their minor requests (like making a bed) are not included in the care plan, thus it is not properly measured and scheduled.
 These may be inconsequential if done sparingly but will become great time-consumers when they occur often and constantly.

 And what if all residents start asking for those extra and unscheduled services?
 The requests that seem small become a big part of work when summed together and calculated in hours.
 Hours of paid time!
 That’s why all tasks should be tracked carefully in the system.

 6. Remote access to the resident information.